 To be eligible for the Educational Specialist (Ed.S). in Early Childhood Education program, applicants must hold a master's degree from an accredited institution with a minimum cumulative GPA of 3.0 on all graduate work attempted.
-Also, they must possess or be eligible for a master's level certificate in an appropriate field, such as Early Childhood Education, Early Childhood Education/Special Education, or Birth-Kindergarten.
+Also, they must possess or be eligible for a master's level certificate in an appropriate field, such as Early Childhood Education, Early Childhood Education/Special Education, or Birth-Kindergarten, and provide documentation of three years of relevant experience as a certified educator.

 Required Application Materials Include: